ethanblake4/flutter_eval/README.md

 flutter_eval includes two other helper Widgets for different use cases:
 - `CompilerWidget` will *always* compile and run provided Dart code, and never attempt to load EVC bytecode, regardless of whether the app is in debug or release mode.
+This is especially suitable for apps like calculators, 'learn to code' platforms, or user-scriptable automation tools.
+Though this mode is slower, the dart_eval compiler is very fast and will generally compile simple Flutter programs in ~0.1 second.
 - `RuntimeWidget` will *always* load EVC bytecode and does not provide a parameter to specify Dart code.
+This is recommended if you're compiling with the CLI - see below.

 ## Compiling with the dart_eval CLI